radanalyticsio/oshinko-cli/tools/README.md

     $ oc policy add-role-to-user admin system:serviceaccount:myproject:oshinko -n myproject

-## Default spark image

-The OSHINKO_CLUSTER_IMAGE parameter in the template is defaulted to a spark image hosted in an internal RedHat registry.
-In order to use this value, see the setup instructions in the README.md in the appropriate Oshinko image source repository.
-Otherwise, explicitly specify a spark image in an accessible registry as shown in the example.

 ## Sample template usage

 Example usage with an internal registry at 172.30.159.57:5000, and a project